PlaceSpeak/wp-placespeak-connect/README.md

 * (If you see *"The package could not be installed.
 No valid plugins were found."* double check that you uploaded the zip containing the renamed folder, not the original one.)
 * Click `Activate Plugin`.
 * Within the `Settings` tab of the WordPress dashboard, look for the `PlaceSpeak` sub-tab, and add your first API connection.

+## Release notes for 1.1.1

+* Bug fix for "Failed opening required ... wp-load.php" error on some servers.

 ### Future features under consideration